DSpace/DSpace/dspace/src/main/docker-compose/README.md

    ./ngrok http 443
    ```

-2. Then, update `local.cfg` in this directory to use that ngrok URL & configure Shibboleth:
+2. Then, update your `local.cfg` (if you don't have one create it in `[src]/dspace/config/local.cfg`) to use that ngrok URL & configure Shibboleth:
    ```
    # NOTE: dspace.server.url MUST be available externally to use with https://samltest.id/.
    # In this example we are assuming you are using ngrok.